youfbi008/SimilarHighlight/README.md

 5.In `Tools -> Options -> SimilarHighlight`, you can change some settings or disable some functions.
 And in `Fonts and Color -> SimilarHighlight`, you can change the highlighting colors".

 This tool has been published on http://goo.gl/KqtTvY.
-I would really appreciate any feedback.
+We would really appreciate any feedback.
-This is a introductory video on YouTube. http://youtu.be/6MBXuqFHS2w  (I will update this video.)
+This is a introductory video on YouTube. http://youtu.be/6MBXuqFHS2w  (We will update this video.)

 Shortcut Keys:
 * `Ctrl + Alt + ->` to make the next similar element selected.